evanwill/hist-454-2022/pages/project/metadata.md

 ### source

 - The related source collection or resource from which the object is derived.
+Generally follows the pattern "collection name, organization name, location, web link".
     - For your digitized items, this will be the collection designation and name as found in the finding aid.
 If possible, it is helpful to include a link to the finding aid.
     - For curated items, copy the source from the original item metadata, and/or include a link to the item page in the original digital collection.
 - Example value: `PG 8, Barnard-Stockbridge Collection, University of Idaho Library Special Collections and Archives`